C0DER11101/For_CMAKE/Basic.md

 <img src="https://user-images.githubusercontent.com/96164229/214263527-b4f96d2f-00db-496a-858a-1e61f5fb95f4.png" width="60%" height="60%">

 ## _Step 2_
-After the command in [Step 1](), you may to move to `/out/build/` or you may stay in your present directory.
+After the command in [Step 1](https://github.com/C0DER11101/For_CMAKE/blob/Cmake/Basic.md#step-1), you may move to `/out/build/` or you may stay in your present directory.

 **If you are in your present directory, then this should be your command:**
 ```bash